Doctors in new warning about epilepsy drug valproate

 Professor Ley Sander, Epilepsy Society's medical director, said: 'Women taking the anti-epileptic drug sodium valproate must not panic and must not stop taking their medication in the light of this news.
 They should seek advice from an epilepsy specialist as soon as possible and together they should consider the options.
 Women who are considering becoming pregnant should also discuss their treatment options in advance of becoming pregnant.'

-Read the Department of Health's patient information booklet about the risks associated with valproate in female children, female adolescents, women of childbearing potential and pregnant women.
+Read our information about the risks associated with valproate in female children, female adolescents, women of childbearing potential and pregnant women.